-Look at the $\sqrt{x}$ Code Readiness indicator on the R Series defibrillator.
+Look at the \sqrt{x} Code Readiness indicator on the R Series defibrillator.
 If the Code Readiness indicator displays a red "X" the unit is not ready for therapeutic use.

 Should the automatic Code Readiness test fail, the R Series unit sets its Code Readiness indicator to a red "X".
 If the failed unit is connected to AC power, it will also display a Code Readiness status report highlighting the defibrillator functions or accessories that are compromised.
 If the failed unit is not connected to AC power, only the red "X" will display.
 Connect the unit to AC power.
-Turn the unit ON, press the Manual Mode softkey and then the Confirm softkey to enter the Manual mode of operation.
-Press the Report softkey, then the Test Log softkey to determine the problem.
-Readiness test reports can be displayed and printed as described in "Code Readiness Log" on page 13-7.
+Turn the unit to MONITOR mode, then press the Test Log softkey to determine the problem.
+Readiness test reports can be displayed and printed as described in "Code Readiness Log" on page 12-6.

-Take corrective actions (for example, replace electrodes), or remove the unit from service, and consult "Troubleshooting" on page 14-1.
+Take corrective actions (for example, replace electrodes), or remove the unit from service, and consult "Troubleshooting" on page 13-1.